hjeffreywang/Echo-State-Analysis-Deprecated/README.md

 # EchoStateNetworks
 Materials related to the Medium article "Predicting Stock Prices with Echo State Networks".

+Deprecated: insufficient accuracy for prediction.